Abstrek/Sir-Minhas-A2-Python-Class/README.md

     - First program
     - Second program
     - Third program
-    - Readme.md (ignore this it is just the text you see below the files".
+    - Readme.md (These are the notes I have created for the day, click on it to view the notes).
 ```
 And so on for other files.